Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 • The surface element will not heat at all.

-• When the surface element is turned on, it trips the circuit breaker or blows the fuses.
+• When the surface element is turned on, it trips the circuit breaker or blows

 • On dual-surface elements, only part of the element heats up.